 5. None of These Secrets are Very Secret

 Yes, there are sneaky persuasion techniques out there.
 Yes, some of them work pretty well.
 No, none of them amount to mind control.
 Hey, my brother’s kids could get me to ride on roller coasters just by asking, and I hate roller coasters.
-That’s way more powerful than anything I’ve discussed here.
+The expectations of children are way more powerful than anything I’ve discussed here.

 Also, the advertising folks, speechwriters, filmmakers, and sales people all study each others’ work, and so do the research psychologists.
 Almost everything that’s known can be found on the Internet for free, and the rest can be found fairly cheaply.
 These are poorly kept secrets.

 As a hypnotist, I find these concepts useful.
-Not to fool people, but to bring home the same message in more ways and on more levels, to bring the conscious and unconscious minds closer together and to read off the same page, at least for the issue my client is seeing me for.
+Not to fool people, but to bring home the same message on multiple levels, so it makes sense any way you look at it.
 I think subliminals, superliminals, and just plain liminals are at their best when their message is exactly the same as the core message.